 Lacerations and Cuts

-Video intelligence systems detect when safety guards are removed or bypassed.
-Real-time alerts can notify supervisors to intervene immediately.
-Plus, compliance footage provides crucial context for training and investigation.
+Tech solution: Video intelligence systems can be configured with no-go zones around machinery.
+Real-time alerts notify supervisors when someone enters a restricted area, allowing them to intervene quickly.
+Additionally, compliance footage offers crucial context for training and investigation.

 Struck-by-Object Incidents